KHUnmanned/AP_Conf_Wiki/sponsors.md

 # Our Sponsors

 We are incredibly fortunate to have a community of supportive partners behind the developer conference.
-The follow list shows all of the companies that are sponsoring the 2025 developers conference:
+The following list shows all of the companies that are sponsoring the 2025 developers conference:

 <!-- cspell:disable -->
 <table>